picons/picons/CONTRIBUTING.md

 sky comedy hd=skycomedy
 ```

-You **cannot** have two different `utf8snpnames` that point to different `logos on this repository`.
+You **cannot** have two different `utf8snp names` that point to different `logos on this repository`.
 In the example below, only the logo in the topmost line will be used to create a picon.
 ```
 sky comedy=skycomedy
 sky comedy=skycinemacomedy